 Raymond Leo Burke was born in Richland Center, Wisconsin, on June 30, 1948, the youngest of six children.
 He began his priestly formation as a high school student at Holy Cross Seminary in La Crosse.
 After studying philosophy at The Catholic University of America and theology at the Pontifical Gregorian University in Rome, he was ordained to the holy priesthood by Pope Paul VI at St. Peter’s Basilica on June 29, 1975.

-On December 10, 1994, Monsignor Burke was appointed Bishop of La Crosse by Blessed Pope John Paul II, who consecrated him a Bishop on January 6, 1995.
+On December 10, 1994, Monsignor Burke was appointed Bishop of La Crosse by Pope Saint John Paul II, who consecrated him a Bishop on January 6, 1995.
 After almost nine years of service as Bishop of La Crosse, during which he founded the Shrine of Our Lady of Guadalupe at La Crosse, Bishop Burke was named Archbishop of Saint Louis, and was installed on January 26, 2004.
 On June 27, 2008, Pope Benedict XVI appointed Archbishop Burke Prefect of the Supreme Tribunal of the Apostolic Signatura.
 He was elevated to the College of Cardinals on November 20, 2010.
 Appointed in November of 2014, Cardinal Burke is the Cardinal Patron of the Sovereign Military Order of Malta.
 In September of 2017, Cardinal Burke was appointed as a member of the Supreme Tribunal of the Apostolic Signatura.

 As Founder of the Shrine of Our Lady of Guadalupe, Cardinal Burke continues to serve as President of the Board of Directors of the Shrine of Our Lady of Guadalupe.